-Indicator Γ Increase % of people satisfied with opening hours of Γ Council's public toilets.
-Increase number of automated public toilets or electronic Γ opening and closing systems in public toilets.
-Reduction in complaints about availability and standard Γ of toilets.
-L
+Indicator How it will be Measured Increase % of people satisfied with opening hours of Council's public toilets.
+Community Survey.
+Increase number of automated public toilets or electronic opening and closing systems in public toilets.
+Council Data.
+Reduction in complaints about availability and standard of toilets.
+Council Data.